 The new technological and media landscape of globalized post-modernity has produced new objects and areas of study, calling for new kinds of scholars who can work across disciplines to grapple with complex cultural realities.

 Our faculty come from a variety of fields, including communication, composition, cultural studies, film studies, linguistics, literature, modern languages, media and visual studies, philosophy, rhetoric, postcolonial studies, and technical communication.
 Faculty work closely with students, encouraging them to think critically about substantive issues and problems within their areas of interest, incorporating a variety of approaches and appropriate methodologies.
 This gives our program a distinct interdisciplinary character.

 The Humanities Department offers three advanced degrees in Rhetoric, Theory and Culture:

 - Master's in Rhetoric, Theory and Culture (MS)

 - Doctorate in Rhetoric, Theory and Culture (PhD)

-- Peace Corp Master's International in Rhetoric & Technical Communication (MS)
+- Peace Corp Master's International in Rhetoric, Theory, and Culture (MS)

 Additionally, graduate students may (some international students may be required to) take courses in the Intensive English as a Second Language Program.